using namespace std - lets your omit the std:: prefix

 The file is guaranteed to be released when f is popped from the stack (f’s destructor runs)

 If you need to be able to copy pointers — first answer the question of ownership.
-Who will own the resource? who will have responsibility for freeing it?
+Who will own the resource?
+Who will have responsibility for freeing it?

-- That pointer should be a unique_ptr.
+That pointer should be a unique_ptr.
 All other pointers should be raw pointers (can fetch the underlying raw pointer with p.get()).

 New understanding of pointers:

-unique_ptr — indicates ownership — delete will happen automatically when the unique_pointers go out of scope.
+unique_ptr — indicates ownership — delete will happen automatically when the unique pointers go out of scope.

 raw pointer — indicates non-ownership.
 Since a raw pointer is considered not to own the resource it points at and you should not delete it.